cjacker/opensource-toolchain-stm8/README.md

 ### for USB/UART adapter or on board chip (no debugging support)
-TODO
+TODO, stm8gal and how to activate BSL.

-## Debugging with STLINK and OpenOCD
+## Debugging with gdb
-TODO
+TODO, stm8-binutils-gdb